Cultural Conflicts in the Covid-19 Era

 Given these cultural conflicts, how can we engage in effective intercultural conflict resolution in our homes, our communities, and society at large?
 “Creating space for empathy can prove invaluable for combating intergroup hostility,” Gelfand writes in Rule Makers, Rule Breakers.

-When cultural conflicts about adherence to stay-at-home orders arise in your home, think about whether tight-loose mindsets are clashing.
+When cultural conflicts about adherence arise in your home, think about whether tight-loose mindsets are clashing.
 Where do you fall on the tight-loose continuum?
 While all of us are capable of tightening (think libraries) or loosening (think parties) depending on the context, we tend to have a default preference for rule making and rule breaking.
 To find out yours, take the TL mindset quiz.

 Next, think about where others fall on the continuum and why their own experiences may have affected their own mindsets.
 Listen to their perspective without judgment.
 Share your own experience and fears, then try to negotiate solutions.
-If you veer tight, maybe you can loosen up in ways that make you feel comfortable (such as venturing outside in a healthy, social-distancing way).
-If you veer loose, remember that it may be important to be vigilant as society opens up, and to be prepared to tighten up again as needed.

 Virtual interactions can reduce cultural conflicts for those located far apart.
 In their research, Gelfand her collaborator Joshua Jackson tried an intervention aimed at reducing hostility between Americans and Pakistanis—members of loose and tight cultures, respectively.
 Students from both cultures were asked to read diary entries written by other students about their daily lives.
 Those who read entries by students from the other culture came to view that culture as much more similar to their own than they had previously believed, and also more positively.
 By taking time to read and listen to people’s stories, we can better understand their behavior.